pdshah77/Python_Scripts/README.md

 **LargestInFromList.py** : Program to Display Largest Integer Value from elements of given list

 **ThreeDigitAPGP.py** : Program to Find Three Digits Number whoes Digits transversing from Left to Right creates a Arithmetic Progression or Geometric Progression.

+**CommonDenominator.py** : Program to Find Common Denominator from Given List